btcpayserver/btcpayserver-doc/ThirdPartyHosting.md

 # Third-party hosting

-A third-party host is an individual or an organization which self-hosts a BTCPay Server instance and enables other users to register and use their server.
-On a self-hosted server, the owner of the server add an unlimited amount of users and stores and allow those users to manage their stores independently and receive payments to their own wallets.
+A third-party host is an individual or a business which self-hosts a BTCPay instance and enables other users to register and use the server.
+On a self-hosted server, server owner can add an unlimited amount of users and stores and allow those users to manage their stores independently and receive payments to their own wallets.

-While this function in BTCPay Server is primarily developed for complex business management, community enthusiasts use it to help other users, mostly beginners, skip the sometimes challenging step of deploying a BTCPay server.
-Users who want to test or develop also use instances hosted by third parties.
-The best illustration is that you think of BTCPay as a payment processor factory which allows anyone to deploy a server and help others with receiving payments through their Bitcoin full node.
+While this function in BTCPay Server exists for complex multi-store business management, community enthusiasts use it to help other users, (mostly beginners), skip the step of deploying a BTCPay server.
+Users who want to test or develop applications on top of BTCPay also use instances hosted by third parties.

+The best illustration is that you think of BTCPay as a payment processor factory which allows anyone to deploy a server and help others receive payments which are validated via the server owner [full Bitcoin node](https://en.bitcoin.it/wiki/Full_node).

 ## The list of BTCPay third-party hosts